twisted/pydoctor/docs/source/usage.rst

             publish_dir: ./apidocs
             commit_message: "Generate pydoctor documentation"

-.. note:: As mentionned in the ``actions-gh-pages`` `documentation`__, the first workflow run won't actually publish the documentation to Github pages.
+.. note:: As mentionned in the ``actions-gh-pages`` `documentation`__, the first workflow run won't actually publish the documentation to GitHub Pages.
-    Github pages needs to be enabled afterwards in the repo settings, select ``gh-pages`` branch, then re-run your workflow.
+    GitHub Pages needs to be enabled afterwards in the repo settings, select ``gh-pages`` branch, then re-run your workflow.

     The website we'll be at https://(user).github.io/(repo)/